IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 ISPF extended statistics
 DSFS also updates the extended ISPF statistics for a data set member if the ISPF_EXTENDED_STATISTICS parameter is enabled.
 In this case, it also updates the extended Initlines and Curlines statistics.
 DSFS background tasks
 DFSMS and many SAF calls require work to be performed by DSFS tasks.
 Direct DFSMS calls by z/OS UNIX users are not allowed.
-To facilitate this, DSFS runs much of the DFSMS calls and SAF calls on DSFS worker tasks. · The security pool handles SAF calls and its size is controlled by the SECURITY_POOL_SIZE parameter. · The directory pool handles catalog and PDS/PDSE calls.
-The size of the directory pool is controlled by the DIRECTORY_POOL_SIZE parameter. · The file IO pool handles I/O to PS data sets and PDS/PDSE members and its size is controlled by the
+To facilitate this, DSFS runs much of the DFSMS calls and SAF calls on DSFS worker tasks. Â· The security pool handles SAF calls and its size is controlled by the SECURITY_POOL_SIZE parameter. Â· The directory pool handles catalog and PDS/PDSE calls.
+The size of the directory pool is controlled by the DIRECTORY_POOL_SIZE parameter. Â· The file IO pool handles I/O to PS data sets and PDS/PDSE members and its size is controlled by the
-IO_POOL_SIZE parameter. · The sysout directory pool handles job-related queries by using the subsystem interface (SSI).
-The size of the sysout directory pool is controlled by the SYSOUT_DIRECTORY_POOL_SIZE parameter. · The sysout IO pool handles IO to JES spool data sets and its size is controlled by the
+IO_POOL_SIZE parameter. Â· The sysout directory pool handles job-related queries by using the subsystem interface (SSI).
+The size of the sysout directory pool is controlled by the SYSOUT_DIRECTORY_POOL_SIZE parameter. Â· The sysout IO pool handles IO to JES spool data sets and its size is controlled by the
 SYSOUT_IO_POOL_SIZE parameter.
 12 z/OS: z/OS Data Set File System Administration

 Tailoring high-level qualifiers
-The administrator can use the HLQ_LIST and HLQ_MODE parameters to tailor the HLQ directories that can be accessed in its path directories, which can be /txt, /bin, or /rec. · The HLQ_LIST lists the HLQ directory names to be excluded from DSFS user access. · The HLQ_MODE parameter indicates that the list is a list of excluded HLQs.
+The administrator can use the HLQ_LIST and HLQ_MODE parameters to tailor the HLQ directories that can be accessed in its path directories, which can be /txt, /bin, or /rec. Â· The HLQ_LIST lists the HLQ directory names to be excluded from DSFS user access. Â· The HLQ_MODE parameter indicates that the list is a list of excluded HLQs.
 For example:
 HLQ_MODE=EXCLUDE HLQ_LIST=JOE,MARY,TOM HLQ_LIST=SCOTT.FILE1,SCOTT.FILE2
 HLQ_LIST is an exclude list in which the HLQs JOE, MARY, TOM are not allowed in the DSFS tree.
 User access to those HLQs is prevented in DSFS no matter which path is chosen.
 Data sets with HLQ SCOTT can be accessed as long as their names do not begin with SCOTT.FILE1 or SCOTT.FILE2.
 Restriction: The HLQ_LIST and HLQ_MODE options do not apply to sysout HLQ directory names.
 Program module support
 DSFS supports executable PDS/PDSE modules but they must be defined with RECFM=U. Those members are called program modules.
 The data sets might also contain nonexecutable data members, which DSFS does not support.
-Program modules may also be referred to as program objects for PDSE data sets and load modules for PDS data sets. · Program module data sets are only accessible from the /bin path of the DSFS file system tree. · PDS data sets can simultaneously contain load modules and data members.
+Program modules may also be referred to as program objects for PDSE data sets and load modules for PDS data sets. Â· Program module data sets are only accessible from the /bin path of the DSFS file system tree. Â· PDS data sets can simultaneously contain load modules and data members.
 DSFS only displays load modules.
 Other members are not displayed in the file system tree.
-If a PDS defined with RECFM=U does not contain any load modules, it will appear empty in the DSFS file system tree. · PDSE data sets can contain either program objects or data members, but not both.
+If a PDS defined with RECFM=U does not contain any load modules, it will appear empty in the DSFS file system tree. Â· PDSE data sets can contain either program objects or data members, but not both.
 If a PDSE data set is defined with RECFM=U, DSDF will display them only if they contain program objects.
-If a PDSE defined with RECFM=U contains nonexecutable data members, it is not displayed in the DSFS file system tree. · PDSE program objects cannot be placed into PDS data sets if they incorporate program management features.
+If a PDSE defined with RECFM=U contains nonexecutable data members, it is not displayed in the DSFS file system tree. Â· PDSE program objects cannot be placed into PDS data sets if they incorporate program management features.
 When you attempt to execute this type of operation, you will receive the following error:
-IEW2606S 4B39 MODULE INCORPORATES PROGRAM MANAGEMENT FEATURES AND CANNOT BE SAVED IN LOAD MODULE FORMAT · Program modules are not compatible with encrypted data sets.
+IEW2606S 4B39 MODULE INCORPORATES PROGRAM MANAGEMENT FEATURES AND CANNOT BE SAVED IN LOAD MODULE FORMAT Â· Program modules are not compatible with encrypted data sets.
 An encrypted UTFS can still be used to access load modules in unencrypted data sets.
 When you create data sets defined with RECFM=U to contain program modules, you need to consider what constitutes a valid data set that is compatible with program modules.
 For more information, see Starting the binder in z/OS MVS Program Management: User's Guide and Reference.
 Chapter 1.
 Overview of z/OS Data Set File System 13